cyversewarwick/tcap/tcap.md

 TCAP combines two components - an information-rich distance measure and a fitting clustering algorithm which accounts for the nature of the metric.
 The Qian similarity measure [(Qian et al., 2001)][qian2001] allows for the detection of complicated regulatory patterns, such as time shifts and inversions, capturing a richer regulatory interaction within clusters.
 However, it comes with the drawback of making it impossible for a clustering algorithm to fall back on a simple measure, such as the mean, to evaluate the information within a cluster and use it to make decisions.
 Affinity Propagation [(Frey and Dueck, 2007)][frey2007] accounts for the complex nature of the distance metric, and extracts clusters out of a similarity matrix in a quick and effective manner.
 The end result is a partition of the data, with each gene being assigned to a single cluster.

+## Test Run

+If you want to get a feel for the input and output formatting of TCAP, you can run the program using a minimal demo dataset provided under `ktpolanski/tcap_testdata/yeast_example_10.csv` in Community Data.
+You can leave all the parameters as defaults.

 ## Input in Detail

 ### Expression CSV File